 In the event of an accident where an injury has occurred, it is the responsibility of other runners to give assistance.
 If medical intervention is required make sure the person uses their mandatory clothing to stay warm and at least one runner should proceed to the nearest first aid station to report the incident.

-If you fall over a bank and are unable to pull yourself but not seriously injured, use your whistle and call out.
+If you fall over a bank and are unable to pull yourself back up but are not seriously injured, use your whistle and call out.

 The McCallum’s Mill Road will be closed from Friday afternoon until 12.00 noon on Saturday and there should not be any unauthorized vehicles in the area, however, please treat the road as open and run on the left-hand side.